EllaKaye/interference-arcade/README.md

 I haven't between particularly happy with the Python Arcade library.
 I don't love the look of the game, particularly the text rendering.
-I don't like that you can't responsively resize the window, nor that it is only playable on computer.
+I don't like that you can't responsively resize the window, nor that it is only playable on a computer.

 For all these reasons, in retrospect,
 I wish I'd implemented a web browser-based version of Interference.
 I've already made [good progress towards such a version](https://github.com/EllaKaye/interference), using [Shiny for Python](https://shiny.posit.co/py/) and I prefer it in every respect to this one.
-However, for a variety of reasons too tedious to go into here, I don't think I'll finish that implementation in 2024 and it felt important to me to complete and submit the Arcade version this year.
+However, for a variety of reasons too tedious to go into here, I won't get round to finishing that implementation in 2024 and it felt important to me to complete and submit the Arcade version this year.

 ## About me